 Cerebral Palsy Client Receives Multi-million Pound Settlement

 Aaron Tring was starved of oxygen at birth in Nottingham 26 years ago.
 As a result he suffers from cerebral palsy and is severely disabled.
-His claim for compensation was concluded in the High Court this week by Malcolm Goff.
-The Hospital has acknowledged the errors that occurred when Aaron was born.
-Compensation will provide his family with the reassurance that his complex needs will be provided for throughout his life.
+Malcolm Goff concluded Aaron’s claim for compensation in the High Court this week.
+The hospital has now acknowledged that errors occurred when Aaron was born.
+He will now receive compensation that will give his family the reassurance that his complex needs will be provided for throughout his life.

-Aaron’s parents were always assured by the Hospital that nothing could have been done to prevent his severe disability but when we undertook investigations, medical experts agreed that there were delays when Aaron was born and if he had been born a few minutes earlier his brain damage would have been prevented.
+Initially the hospital assured Aaron’s parents that their staff could not have done anything to prevent his severe disability.
+Then, when we undertook investigations, medical experts agreed that there were delays when Aaron was born.
+If he had been born a few minutes earlier his brain damage would have been prevented.

 Aaron comes from a very close family and is a vital part of that family.
-Whilst it is very sad to see him so disabled, Aaron’s sense of humour and fun make him rewarding to be with and is the reason why carers so enjoy their work with Aaron.
-He needs to be stimulated and enjoys going to comedy shows, theme parks and nights out with his family.
-He loves going on holiday and being able to use a swimming pool.
+Whilst it is very sad to see him so disabled, Aaron’s sense of humour and fun make him rewarding to be with.
+This is why carers really enjoy their work with Aaron.
+He needs to be stimulated and relishes going to comedy shows, theme parks and nights out with his family.
+Aaron also loves going on holiday and being able to use a swimming pool.

 The Judge paid tribute to Aaron’s parents and family, who were all at Court to see the case concluded.

 We represented Martin at the Inquest of his deceased Mother.
 As a result of the Inquest there have been significant changes to NHS procedures.

 Rosie suffered from brain damage at birth.
 We proved that the medical team was negligent and we obtained a substantial settlement for Rosie.
 This has allowed her to live in an adapted property that is specific to her needs.
 It also funded additional private medical treatment.